Magnetic tuning of tunnel coupling between InAsP double quantum dots in InP nanowires

 Epitaxial quantum dots (QDs) embedded in nanowire waveguides are ideal sources of single and entangled photons due to the high collection efficiency and emission line purity which can be achieved with these devices \cite{ref:Gaussian,ref:Mirror,ref:Ultraclean,ref:DanReview}.
 Additionally, this architecture has the potential to form the building blocks of quantum information processors by coupling quantum dots in series within a nanowire.
 Quantum dot molecules with clear signatures of molecular bonding and antibonding states have been demonstrated, in which the carrier population can be tuned utilizing the quantum-confined Stark effect~\cite{ref:Ramanathan,ref:Stinaff}.
 These optically active quantum dots are also very promising candidates for quantum networking units, because they can transfer the quantum information encoded in photonic qubits to solid state qubits and process this information in coupled quantum dot circuits~\cite{ref:Jennings,ref:Kim,ref:Gao}.

 Controlling the tunnel coupling between the dots is a key feature needed to appropriately tune and perform quantum gates between qubits.
-In electrostatically defined quantum dots, for example, inter-dot tunnel coupling can be achieved via electrical gates designed for this purpose and linear arrays of up to 9 qubits have been realized \cite{Zajac2016}.
-In epitaxial quantum dots, tunnel coupling is determined by the distance separating the quantum dots, which after the growth process can't be changed.
-In this letter, we demonstrate tunabilty of inter-dot coupling by applying a magnetic field perpendicular to the dot stacking direction.
+In electrostatically defined quantum dots, for example, interdot tunnel coupling can be achieved via electrical gates designed for this purpose and linear arrays of up to 9 qubits have been realized \cite{Zajac2016}.
+In epitaxial quantum dots, tunnel coupling is determined by the distance separating the quantum dots, which after the growth process can’t be changed \cite{ref:Jennings,ref:SA_VLS_tunable,ref:Froberg,ref:TelecomNW}.
+This creates reproducibility issues due to the uncertainties in the epitaxial growth on the atomistic level.
+Attempts to overcome these issues include measures aimed at introducing controlled structural changes, such as laser-induced intermixing \cite{ref:MeltingNW}, placing the emitters in a photonic cavity \cite{ref:TelecomNW}, or tuning strain fields in the vicinity of the dots \cite{ref:StrainTuning}.
+These processes result in an improved uniformity of the quantum dot emitters, however they do not allow for their time-dependent tuning and addressability.
+To enable this, external electric fields are applied to the dots by means of metallic gates, resulting in control of the charge states \cite{ref:GateTuning}, spectral tuning via the Stark shift \cite{ref:StarkShift} and control of the exciton fine structure via quadrupole fields \cite{ref:QuadrupoleTuning}.
+Additionally, recent electronic transport experiments in epitaxial quantum dots have demonstrated electrical tuning of tunnel coupling~\cite{Barker2019, Thomas2020, SadreMomtaz2020}.
+These approaches, however, require complex device design and engineering.
+In this letter, we demonstrate tunability of inter-dot coupling by applying a magnetic field perpendicular to the dot stacking direction.
 We first perform optical magnetospectroscopy of InAsP double quantum dots (DQDs) in InP nanowires and identify an inverse power law which governs the energy difference between the s-shell emission from each dot as a function of the inter-dot distance.
 Emission energies are affected by differences in dot composition and strain, while coupling between dots is determined at the growth stage by the barrier thickness separating them.
 We will demonstrate, however, that we can tune, for specific states, the emission energy difference on-demand over a range of approximately 1\,meV by applying a magnetic field parallel to the plane of the quantum dots (i.e. Voigt geometry).
 As we will show, this energy shift is not possible without quantum-mechanical coupling between dots, and we interpret this result as an indication that magnetic field tuning of inter-dot tunnel coupling is occurring due to the quantum analogue of the classical Lorentz force.